-Allstate's reserves for asbestos claims were \$1.01 billion and \$1.02 billion, net of reinsurance recoverables of \$478 million and \$478 million, as of December 31, 2014 and 2013, respectively.
-Reserves for environmental claims were \$203 million and \$208 million, net of reinsurance recoverables of \$64 million and \$60 million, as of December 31, 2014 and 2013, respectively.
-Approximately 57% and 55% of the total net asbestos and environmental reserves as of December 31, 2014 and 2013, respectively, were for incurred but not reported estimated losses.
+Allstate's reserves for asbestos claims were \$960 million and \$1.01 billion, net of reinsurance recoverables of \$458 million and \$478 million, as of December 31, 2015 and 2014, respectively.
+Reserves for environmental claims were \$179 million and \$203 million, net of reinsurance recoverables of \$43 million and \$64 million, as of December 31, 2015 and 2014, respectively.
+Approximately 57% and 57% of the total net asbestos and environmental reserves as of December 31, 2015 and 2014, respectively, were for incurred but not reported estimated losses.

 Management believes its net loss reserves for asbestos, environmental and other discontinued lines exposures are appropriately established based on available facts, technology, laws and regulations.
 However, establishing net loss reserves for asbestos, environmental and other discontinued lines claims is subject to uncertainties that are much greater than those presented by other types of claims.
 The ultimate cost of losses may vary materially from recorded amounts, which are based on management's best estimate.
 Among the complications are lack of historical data, long reporting delays, uncertainty as to the number and identity of insureds with potential exposure and unresolved legal issues regarding policy coverage; unresolved legal issues regarding the determination, availability and timing of exhaustion of policy limits; plaintiffs' evolving and expanding theories of liability; availability and collectability of recoveries from reinsurance; retrospectively determined premiums and other contractual agreements; estimates of the extent and timing of any contractual liability; the impact of bankruptcy protection sought by various asbestos producers and other asbestos defendants; and other uncertainties.
-There are also complex legal issues concerning the interpretation of various insurance policy provisions and whether those losses are covered, or were ever intended to be covered, and could be recoverable through retrospectively determined premium, reinsurance or other contractual agreements.
+There are also complex legal issues concerning the interpretation of various insurance policy provisions and whether those losses are covered, or were ever intended to be covered.

+and could be recoverable through retrospectively determined premium, reinsurance or other contractual agreements.
 Courts have reached different and sometimes inconsistent conclusions as to when losses are deemed to have occurred and which policies provide coverage; what types of losses are covered; whether there is an insurer obligation to defend; how policy limits are determined; how policy exclusions and conditions are applied and interpreted; and whether clean-up costs represent insured property damage.
+Further, insurers and claims administrators acting on behalf of insurers are increasingly pursuing evolving and expanding theories of reinsurance coverage for asbestos and environmental losses.
+Adjudication of reinsurance coverage is predominately decided in confidential arbitration proceedings which may have limited precedential or predictive value further complicating management's ability to estimate probable loss for reinsured asbestos and environmental claims.
 Management believes these issues are not likely to be resolved in the near future, and the ultimate costs may vary materially from the amounts currently recorded resulting in material changes in loss reserves.
 In addition, while the Company believes that improved actuarial techniques and databases have assisted in its ability to estimate asbestos, environmental, and other discontinued lines net loss reserves, these refinements may subsequently prove to be inadequate indicators of the extent of probable losses.
 Due to the uncertainties and factors described above, management believes it is not practicable to develop a meaningful range for any such additional net loss reserves that may be required.